(Updated Oct. 6, 2013)

 Another memory: One of Tom’s favorite singing groups in those days was the Clancy Brothers (no relation).
 Naturally.
 He was so proud of his Irish heritage.

 The last time I saw Tom was in 1971 or 72, while we were living in Atlanta.
 He and Wanda came through on their way to Disney World.
-At some point we went to the downtown Marriott Hotel for after-dinner drinks because the top-floor revolving bar reportedly had a great view of the city.
-One got to the bar via a glass elevator that popped out through the roof of the hotel, affording a breathtaking view of the city, before entering the bar above.
+At some point we went to the downtown Hyatt Regency Hotel for after-dinner peach daiquiris because the top-floor revolving lounge reportedly had a great view of the city.
+One got to the bar via a glass-walled elevator that popped out through the roof of the hotel, affording a breathtaking view of the city, before entering the lounge above.
 Tom urgently sought a stairway to use instead.
 The wannabe military man was having none of that elevator.

 My memories of Tom are pretty much frozen in those years, leaving me to think of him always as a tall, slender, reddish haired young man with the personality displayed in the following letters.
 I never knew the heavier set, serious man that appeared occasionally on TV talking about the military and politics as though he actually were a military man or politician.
 To me he was just an average guy who sold insurance and liked to write.